Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 We will cover more sophisticated methods to handle some of the issues here for now let's try and tackle the Cities data with the things that we already know.

-The Cities data contains an x and y field which is geo coordinate latitude and longitude of the city.
+The Cities data contains an x and y field which is the geocoordinate latitude and longitude of the city.
 These numbers range from x of 122 (San Francisco) to -46 (Sao Paolo), and y of -37 (San Francisco) to 74 (Lahore).

 If we use these values to position our shapes in the SVG document we need to place them in the coordinate space of 0 to 500.
-The width and height of the SVG element is 500.
+The width and height of the SVG element are 500.

 Try this: